spring-io/spring-github-workflows/README.md

 ```

 The Gradle Enterprise secrets are optional: not used by Maven and Gradle project might not be enrolled for the service.
+The `SPRING_RELEASE_SLACK_WEBHOOK_URL` secret is also optional: probably you don't want to notify Slack about your release.

 The mentioned secrets must be passed explicitly since these reusable workflows might be in different GitHub org than target project.